COS-301/miniproject-2023/README.md

     </td>
     <td style="vertical-align: top; width: 70%;">
             <b>Daniel Bezuidenhout</b><br>
-Hi there, my name is Daniel Bezuidenhout!
 I'm currently in my 3rd year of undergraduate studies at the University of Pretoria, majoring in Computer Science.
 My main interests lie in Full Stack Development, Design and Databases.
 I love exploring the interplay between these fields and pushing the boundaries of what is possible.
       <br>
       <a href="https://github.com/Daniel-Bezuidenhout">
         <img src="https://img.icons8.com/material-rounded/24/000000/github.png" width="30" height="30"/>